Shreeshrii/tess5train-fonts/README.md

 ### 9-layernew.sh

-Run this script to cut-off and replace the top layer of network spec from eng.traineddata and train using lstmf files generated using `langdata/eng/eng.layer.training_text` with about 100 fonts for 50000 iterations.
+Run this script to cut-off and replace the top layer of network spec from eng.traineddata and train using lstmf files generated using `langdata/eng/eng.layer.training_text` with about 45 fonts for 50000 iterations.
 The script will take a while to run.

+Improved recognition will  require more samples of the characters being added and using fonts that can render those characters for larger number of iterations to bring down the character error rate.

-Here is an example image with its OCRed text using `tessdata_best/eng.traineddata` to compared against the finetuned `eng_layer.traineddata`.
+Here is an example image with its OCRed text using `tessdata_best/eng.traineddata` compared against the finetuned `eng_layer.traineddata`.

-#### tessdata_best/eng.traineddata
+#### ORIGINAL tessdata_best/eng.traineddata

 ```
 United Forums ©2019